Certora/safeguard/safeguard/README.md

 - `CERT_HTTP_API_URL` - HTTPS endpoint for the Python server (example: `https://676im49e3m.execute-api.us-west-2.amazonaws.com/prod/`)
-- `CERT_CLIENT_ID` - string ID that should be included either in the `X-Correlation-ID` header or inside the message body while communicating with the server. in which the plugin is built, the `build_plugin` script automatically sets up folder paths to ensure this path is unique for each build.
+- `CERT_CLIENT_ID` - string ID that should be included either in the `X-Correlation-ID` header or inside the message body while communicating with the server.